DPDK/dpdk/doc/guides/prog_guide/cmdline.rst

   * ``<IP>src_ip``

+* Variable fields, which take their values from a list of options, have the comma-separated option list placed in braces, rather than a the type name.
+  For example,

+  * ``<(rx,tx,rxtx)>mode``

 * The help text for a command is given in the form of a comment on the same line as the command

 An example list file, with a variety of (unrelated) commands, is shown below::